 Car fires are always a scary situation.
-They can obviously do a lot of damage and they can occur in a couple of different ways.
+They can do a lot of damage, and they can occur in a couple of different ways.
 Comprehensive coverage will cover fire damage to your vehicle regardless of what causes the fire, but it's important that you purchase the coverage for your car insurance policy before the loss occurs.

 What Is Comprehensive Coverage?

 Comprehensive coverage pays for damage to your vehicle that results from something other than a collision.
-It's typically optional by state law but your lender will probably require it if you've financed your vehicle and it is the collateral for the loan.
-A deductible usually applies.
+Typically it's optional according to state law, but your lender will probably require it if you've financed your vehicle and it is the collateral for the loan.
+You're more than likely to have a deductible unless you're paying extra not to have one.

 If a fire causes $3,000 worth of damage to your car and you have a $500 deductible on your comprehensive coverage, your insurance company will pay $2,500 of the costs of repairs.

-You don't often hear about cars being intentionally set on fire, but it happens, and it would typically be considered a criminal act and at the very least vandalism.
-You must file a police report.
-Comprehensive coverage would cover your vehicle.
+You don't often hear about cars being set on fire intentionally, but it happens.
+This is typically be considered a criminal act—at the very least, it is considered vandalism.
+You must file a police report in this case to receive coverage.
+The comprehensive coverage portion of your policy should cover your vehicle.

 Comprehensive coverage is your only option for compensation if your car is parked in your garage and it sustains damage from a fire.
 Home owner's policies don't cover automobiles.

 Sometimes vehicle engines can catch on fire due to mechanical problems.
 Although car insurance policies typically don't cover mechanical failure, fire is an exception.

 Comprehensive coverage will cover the cost to repair your vehicle if your engine becomes engulfed in flames while you're driving on a highway, but you might well have a total loss on your hands instead—the vehicle can't be repaired and saved.
-Your car insurance policy will pay the actual cash value of your vehicle less your deductible.
+Your car insurance policy will pay the actual cash value of your car, less your deductible.

 Fire From a Car Accident